BANANAS: Bayesian Optimization with Neural Architectures for Neural Architecture Search: Best practices checklist for NAS research

-\item \emph{Did you use tabular or surrogate benchmarks for in-depth evaluations} Yes, we used NASBench. \item \emph{Did you report how you tuned hyperparameters, and what time and resources this required?} We performed light hyperparameter tuning for the meta neural network to choose the number of layers, layer size, learning rate, and number of epochs.
-In general, we found our algorithm to work well without hyperparameter tuning. \item \emph{Did you report the time for the entire end-to-end NAS method?} We reported time for the entire end-to-end NAS method. \item \emph{Did you report all details of your experimental setup?} We reported all details of our experimental setup.
+\item \emph{Did you use tabular or surrogate benchmarks for in-depth evaluations} Yes, we used NASBench-101 and 201. \item \emph{Did you report how you tuned hyperparameters, and what time and resources this required?} We performed light hyperparameter tuning at the start of this project, for the number of layers, layer size, learning rate, and number of epochs of the meta neural network.
+We did not perform any hyperparameter tuning when we ran the algorithm on NASBench-201 for all three datasets, or the DARTS search space.
+This suggests that the current hyperparameters work well for most new search spaces. \item \emph{Did you report the time for the entire end-to-end NAS method?} We reported time for the entire end-to-end NAS method. \item \emph{Did you report all details of your experimental setup?} We reported all details of our experimental setup.

 \end{itemize}